GOED's Supply Chain Navigator User Guide

 • Known customer regions

-This field is not exhaustive or exclusive -- it simply notes when companies report having supplied or worked in a specific region
+This field is not exhaustive or exclusive — it simply notes when companies report having supplied or worked in a specific region.

 • Average annual crude oil production in metric tons

-3. Dive deeper into the information on specific companies
+3. Dive deeper into the information on specific companies.

-Once you start studying a list of companies that interest you, click the magnifying glass icon next to any fact to pull up a pop-up window that shows the source of that information, including clickable URLs when available.
-These were the most common information source categories:
+Once you have created a list of companies, click the magnifying glass icon (example circled below in yellow) next to any fact to pull up a pop-up window showing the source of that information, including clickable URLs when available.

 • Correspondence (emails or face-to-face conversations with company sources or other industry members)